levizimmerman/fe3-assessment-3/readme.md

 # Health Data from my iPhone
-[Health app][u_app_health] from Apple is an iOS application that can measure different kinds activities of its OS user.
+[Health app][u_app_health] from Apple is an iOS application that measures different kind of activities of its OS user, like movement, sleep, diet, etc.

 ![preview](https://github.com/levizimmerman/fe3-assessment-3/blob/master/preview.png?raw=true)